SomeoneElseOSM/Notes01/README.md

 Eclipse
 -------
 You can import it into Eclipse if you want to (although, given that it's only one Java file `Notes01.java`, there's really no need to).
-If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just `javac Notes01.java` should create `Notes01.class`.
+If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just ensure that the `javac` that you have just installed is on the PATH and `javac Notes01.java` in order to create `Notes01.class`.

 Usage examples